jcorporation/myGPIOd/README.md

 - Configures gpio 3 as input:
   - Enables the pull-up resistor on start
+  - Sets GPIO 6 to low on rising event
+  - Sets GPIO 6 to high on falling event
-  - Calls `/usr/local/bin/reboot.sh` after a button press of 2 seconds length
+  - Calls `/usr/local/bin/reboot.sh` after a button press (falling) of 2 seconds length
-  - Calls `/usr/local/bin/poweroff.sh` on a short press
+  - Calls `/usr/local/bin/poweroff.sh` on a short press (rising)
-- Configures gpio 3 as input:
+- Configures gpio 4 as input:
   - Enables the pull-up resistor on start
-  - Calls `/usr/local/bin/poweroff.sh` on a short press
+  - Calls `/usr/local/bin/poweroff.sh` on a short press (falling)
 - Configures gpio 5 as output:
   - Sets the value to high on start